pasbi/ommpfritt/doc/contribute.md

 [`properties.lst`](../lists/properties.lst).
 Unlike the other registered classes, the `TYPE`-member is a function.

-### ...
-I want to add a new command?
+## How to Add a New Command

 Add it to [`default_keybindings.cfg`](../keybindings/default_keybindings.cfg).
 If you want your command to show up in some menu, you can edit the [`MainWindow::main_menu_entries()`](../src/mainwindow/mainwindow.cpp) -method.

-### ...
-I want to translate the application into a new language?
+## How to Translate the Application into a New Language

 Add the file to the list of translation files in `cmake/generate_resources.cmake`.
 Follow the instructions to update the languaes (i.e., build the `update-ts`-target).

-### ...
-I want to update translations in an existing language?
+## How to Update the Translation of an Existing Language

 Build the `update-ts`-target.
 See [`build.md`](build.md) for details.